jquery/jquery-migrate/warnings.md

 ### JQMIGRATE: jQuery 4.x REQUIRED

-**Cause:** The page does not have a version of jQuery installed, or is using a version of jQuery older than 4.0.0 or 5.0.0 or newer.
+**Cause:** The page does not have a version of jQuery installed, or is using a version of jQuery 5.0.0 or newer or older than 4.0.0.
 The jQuery Migrate plugin is not intended to be used for those cases.
 Any messages that follow this one may not be accurate, or the page may not run properly at all.

 **Solution:** See the [README](https://github.com/jquery/jquery-migrate/#readme) for more information on usage and upgrading from older versions.